xcore/sw_audio_effects/doc_quickstart/quickstart_long_delay.rst

-.. _sliceKIT_long_delay_Quickstart:
+.. _slicekit_long_delay_Quickstart:

 Long-Delay sliceKIT Application
 --------------------------------

-This is a demonstration of an simple audio application that adds the XA-SK-SDRAM Slice Card to the existing setup using the XA-SK-AUDIO Slice Card, enabling larger amounts of audio buffering and hence more long lived and easily audible audio effects.
+This is a demonstration of a simple audio application that adds the XA-SK-SDRAM sliceCARD to the existing setup using the XA-SK-AUDIO sliceCARD, enabling larger amounts of audio buffering and hence more long lived and easily audible audio effects.

 Hardware Setup
 ++++++++++++++